kiringodhwani/CS50s-Introduction-to-Programming-with-Python-at-Harvard/Problem Set 7: Regular Expressions/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-**um.py**: Prompts the user for input and outputs, as an int, the number of times that “um” appears in that text, case-insensitively, as a word unto itself, not as a substring of some other word.
+**um.py**: Prompts the user for input and outputs, as an int, the number of times that “um” appears in said input, case-insensitively, as a word unto itself, not as a substring of some other word.
 For instance, given text like "hello, um, world", the function returns 1.
 Given text like "yummy", though, the function returns 0.

 **test_um.py**: Testing file consisting of 4 functions that collectively test the count() function in um.py. count() is the function in um.py that expects a line of text as input as a str and returns, as an int, the number of times that “um” appears in that text.